qpongratz/ruby_tic_tac_toe/README.md

 # tic_tac_toe_ruby
 To run:
-Navigate to file directory and run: ruby tic_tac_toe_ruby.rb
+Navigate to file directory and run: ruby tic_tac_toe.rb

 To play:
 Input for coordinates should be two characters.
 Order and capitalization do not matter.